idcrosby/france-letters/docs/Dad-fifth.md

 nav_order: 7
 ---

-"The fifth letter of Ken to the Canadians
+The fifth letter of Ken to the Canadians
 January 4, 1994

 Hola Chicos y Chicas,

-Let's start with a description of Christmas in Aniane .
+Let's start with a description of Christmas in Aniane.

 We purchased a two foot tree in a pot from the Intermarché.
 It cost about 23 dollars but we thought it was going to be a hard time for the kids not being home.
 For the first time we